 2. Jervis Bay – 2h 40m South

-Sydney is a beautiful city but it’s also a sprawling metropolis, and in my fifteen years living there, I lloked forward to my Sydney weekenders.
-Sydney is famous for its busy traffic however it is worth braving the crowds to get away from it all.
-I came across Jervis Bay early in my Sydney days and I have been under the spell ever since.
-Being under 4 hours drive away, Jervis Bay is ideal for weekend road trip.
+Sydney is a beautiful city, but it’s also a sprawling metropolis and I looked forward to my Sydney weekenders.
+I came across Jervis Bay early in my Sydney days and I have been under it’s spell ever since.
+Being under 4 hours drive away, Jervis Bay is ideal for a weekend road trip.
 The exceptional charm of Jervis Bay lies in the fact that its been preserved by the Commonwealth.
 Initially a naval base, Jervis Bay is now a pristine national park with numerous beaches.
 My favourite ones are Murrays; Beach, Steamers Beach and Hyams Beach which is famous worldwide for having the whitest sand in the world.
 When I visit Jervis Bay, my favourite place to stay is the Bay of Plenty Lodges in the Booderee National Park.
 The drive to the rustic bungalows cuts through pristine bush and the tame kangaroos that visit after dusk are a highlight.
 I usually self-cater using the onsite barbecues when I stay but I can’t resist a trip to Huskisson Pub for a casual meal.

 Delphine @ LesterLost